Day 2: Manila

 |view from our suite|

 My travel companion, who is his first time travelling to the Philippines, needed his security blanket.
 Just like many of the people that I've met in Europe who have never been out of their yards, they have only heard and read about how Manila can be a dangerous place.
-It was though a great comfort for him that I'm there.
+It was a great comfort to him that I'm there.

 The taxi ride through the city already showed the signs of poverty, even though we haven't been through the slum areas.
-Outside our hotel are people who basically live on the streets.
+Outside our hotel are people who primarily live on the streets.
 That is a sad truth.
-The first major impression that Manila left on us was of smog, chaos, a wild commotion on the street of jeepneys and people who walk by, all while trying to get past the traffic jams are honking at each other.
+The first significant impression that Manila left on us was of smog, chaos, a wild commotion on the road of jeepneys and people who walk by, all while trying to get past the traffic jams are honking at each other.
 I grew up in the province where life is slow and easy.
 Even though I've been to the capital a lot of times, I'm already bothered when I stay there for a long time.
 I was just not used to it.

 |pancit and rice go together|

 I went to meet a dentist friend to have my teeth fixed in Ortigas Center, which is way too far from Malate area and ended being in the most extended traffic jam ever.
 I went out at daylight and got back at the hotel at 1:00 a.m.

 There was an excellent breakfast buffet in the morning, probably the best in our "hotel-breakfast" in our entire trip.
 Our coffee cups were immediately refilled.
 There were delicious bread, rolls and desserts as well as fantastic Filipino dishes.
 There are the Filipino newspapers which fortunately for my companion, were written in English.